Insite: Reception

 Insite enjoys strong local support.
 While Insite is well liked throughout British Columbia, its popularity is highest inside Vancouver, where some 76% of residents expressed support for the facility.
 Furthermore, according to a 2007 national survey by Mustel Group, some 63% of Canadians believe the federal government should renew the Insite's mandate while 27% oppose.
 Support is lowest among Conservatives, only half of whom believe the site should continue operating.
-Among clients, 95% or greater rated the facility's services as excellent or good, and its staff as reliable, respectful, and trustworthy.

-Partners of Insite include the City of Vancouver, the Vancouver Police Department, and the PHS Community Services Society.
-The site has the support of Vancouver's former mayor Gregor Robertson, former mayor Sam Sullivan, former Premier of British Columbia Gordon Campbell, and former Vancouver mayors Larry Campbell, Mike Harcourt, and Philip Owen.
-The International AIDS Society, B.C.
-Centre for Excellence in HIV-AIDS, and the Canadian Union of Public Employees have also expressed support for Insite.
-Though initially opposed to the safe injection site, the Chinatown and Gastown merchants associations now support it.
-International supporters include the UK-based think tank Senlis Council, the Australian Parliamentary Group for Drug Law Reform, and the American Drug Policy Alliance.

 The site drew criticism from the Bush administration; the director of the White House Office of National Drug Control Policy called Insite "state-sponsored suicide" on its opening.
 In 2006, the Canadian Police Association voted unanimously to encourage the federal government to stop funding Insite and instead invest in a national drug strategy.
 Moreover, Federal Health Minister Tony Clement branded Insite an "abomination," telling the Vancouver Sun that "allowing and/or encouraging people to inject heroin into their veins is not harm reduction... it is a form of harm addition."

 The Royal Canadian Mounted Police (RCMP) has also criticized Insite.
 This is despite a report commissioned by the RCMP and conducted by two criminologists that concluded in favour of the injection site.
 The RCMP in British Columbia had agreed to announce their support for Insite in 2009 at a joint news conference with the BC Centre for Excellence in HIV/AIDS; they planned to note "an extensive body of Canadian and international peer-reviewed research reporting the benefits of supervised injection sites and no objective peer-reviewed studies demonstrating harms", and they were to admit that reports commissioned by the RCMP criticizing Insite "did not meet conventional academic standards."
 However, the RCMP in British Columbia were ordered by headquarters in Ottawa to cancel the news conference days before the event.